Faculty Advisory Board

-The School of Business Administration faculty includes professors distinguished for their research and contributions to the field of international business.
-Members of the Ahlers Center Faculty Advisory Board selected from the ranks of the SBA faculty share their expertise in setting the direction and promoting the activities of the Ahlers Center.
+The School of Business faculty includes professors distinguished for their research and contributions to the field of international business.
+Members of the Ahlers Center Faculty Advisory Board selected from the ranks of the School of Business faculty share their expertise in setting the direction and promoting the activities of the Ahlers Center.

-Known for her innovative teaching techniques, Dr. Hunsaker has taught internationally in France, Germany, Hong Kong, Italy, Saipan, Spain and Turkey.
-Professor Hunsaker has a strong interest in gender issues in the workplace, especially at the managerial level.
+Known for her innovative teaching techniques, Johanna Hunsaker has taught internationally in France, Germany, Hong Kong, Italy, Saipan, Spain and Turkey.
+Hunsaker has a strong interest in gender issues in the workplace, especially at the managerial level.

-Having studied and worked in Asia, Europe, and North America, Dr. Rahman brings a multicultural perspective to his seminar discussions.
-He has expertise in multinational financial policy, corporate finance, and foreign direct investments.
-In addition to his Ph.D. in finance, Dr. Rahman also has a law degree.
+Having studied and worked in Asia, Europe and North America, Manzur Rahman brings a multicultural perspective to his seminar discussions.
+He has expertise in multinational financial policy, corporate finance and foreign direct investments.
+In addition to his PhD in finance, Rahman also has a law degree.

-Dr. Tu is the Daniel F. Mulvihill Professor of Commercial Real Estate.
-His research covers a wide variety of topics, including smart growth, sustainability, and Asian real estate markets.
-In addition to top journals in the U.S., Dr. Tu also published in Europe and Asia.
-He has recently been invited to present his research in China, Singapore, and Taiwan.
+Charles Tu's research covers a wide variety of topics, including smart growth, sustainability and Asian real estate markets.
+In addition to top journals in the U.S., Tu also published in Europe and Asia.
+He has recently been invited to present his research in China, Singapore and Taiwan.